kevanstannard/rescript-blog/content/posts/rescript-reflections.md

 The plugin is exceptional.
 Auto formatting, auto fixing, syntax highlighting, syntax prompts and great responsiveness made overall development a great experience.

-One feature of automatically pre-filling some syntax with a template, such as a `switch` statement, was not useful for me personally and I found myself regularly deleting the template code and writing what I actually wanted, but only minor inconvenience.
+One feature of automatically pre-filling some syntax with a template, such as a `switch` statement, was not useful for me personally and I found myself regularly deleting the template code and writing what I actually wanted, but only a minor inconvenience.

 ## ReScript Community

 Amazing community on the forum, very helpful and friendly to newcomers.
-Many very experienced ReScript developers are there regularly providing their time and support.
+Many very experienced developers are there regularly providing their time and support.

 ## ReScript Project

 I just wanted to share only one concern - it appears that only two members of the seven member ReScript team participate in the forum, and the success of ReScript project appears to depend on those people.
-This is the only concern I have with advocating for ReScript on commercial projects, but I'm hopeful this is something the team will address in time.
+This is the only concern I have with advocating for ReScript on commercial projects, but I'm hopeful this is something the team can address in time.

 ## Final Thoughts